pandas-dev/pandas/doc/source/groupby.rst

    s.groupby(level='second').sum()

-As of v0.6, the aggregation functions such as ``sum`` will take the level parameter directly.
+The aggregation functions such as ``sum`` will take the level parameter directly.
 Additionally, the resulting index will be named according to the chosen level:

 .. ipython:: python